2013-2014 University Catalog

 5Advanced Communication/English, select 12 SCH from COMM courses at the 3000-4000 level, or ENGL 3300, ENGL 3363, ENGL 4309.

-6General Electives: select 21 SCH, at least 18 of which must be at the 3000-4000 level, from any discipline within the College of Arts and Sciences,the A. R. Sanchez, Jr. School of Business or the College of Education.
+6General Electives: select 21 SCH, at least 18 of which must be at the 3000-4000 level, from any discipline outside the College of Nursing and Health Sciences.
 Electives may be used to develop a minor.

 degree plans may vary depending on availability of courses in a